The Government of Canada is taking the first steps in preparing for the procurement process to build a new train service in the Toronto to Quebec City Corridor

-Today, the Minister of Transport, the Honourable Omar Alghabra, the Minister of Innovation, Science and Industry, Honourable François-Philippe Champagne, the President and Chief Executive Officer of Via Rail, Cynthia Garneau, and the Mayor of Trois-Rivières, Jean Lamarche, announced the Government of Canada is taking the first steps in preparing for the procurement process to build a new train service in the Toronto to Quebec City Corridor.
+Today, the Minister of Transport, the Honourable Omar Alghabra, Member of Parliament for Honoré–Mercier, Quebec Lieutenant and Leader of the Government in the House of Commons, the Honorable Pablo Rodriguez, Parliamentary Secretary to the Minister of Transport, Soraya Martinez Ferrada, President and Chief Executive Officer of VIA Rail, Cynthia Garneau, and Mayor of Montreal, Valérie Plante, announced the Government of Canada is taking the first steps in preparing for the procurement process to build a new train service in the Toronto to Quebec City Corridor.

 These steps include: